sneharaghuram/PhyloTreeVisualizer/README.md

 [FastAPI Endpoint](https://fastapi.tiangolo.com/)
 Visualization using D3.js or Plotly

-# Alternate Method - Clustal
+# Alternate Method - ClustalW

 Note: This project does not use clustalW because of dependency issues but it is a viable option